SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ./prog1 &
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;The purpose of “&” is to tell my shell to run my program in background without blocking my shell.
-So, although *prog1* is immediately blocked by semaphore, your shell is still alive for you to continue entering commands.
+So, although *prog1* is immediately blocked by semaphore, my shell is still alive for you to continue entering commands.
 ### Next, please run
 ```sh
 ./prog2 &